RESOStandards/reso-certification-utils/lib/schema/README.md

 ```bash
 reso-certification-utils schema -v -p <path to payloads json file> -s <path to the schema json file>
 ```
 AJV errors could be large depending on how many errors are found.
 To save the errors in a file we can pass the directory where we want to save the errors file with `-e <path to error directory>`.
+By default they will be saved inside `./errors`.